-The Children and Community Services Act 2004 prohibits children under 15 working in horse riding schools and equestrian centres.
+The Children and Community Services Act 2004 (CCS Act) prohibits children under 15 working in horse riding schools and equestrian centres.
 These child employment laws apply to all Western Australian employers.

 If you run or manage a business that is a horse riding or equestrian centre you need to know:

 - 15 years old is the youngest a child can work for a business in your industry.

 - a child is considered to be working whether they are paid or not paid for the work they do.